Hong Kong tycoon Li Ka-shing announces retirement

 "These initiatives should create ample opportunities for Hong Kong and for many of our regional businesses," Li added.

+The West Kowloon Station is the terminus to the Guangzhou-Shenzhen-Hong Kong Express Rail Link (XRL), where passengers will go through the customs, immigrations and quarantine procedures of both Hong Kong and the Chinese mainland successively.

+However, before the co-location arrangement can be implemented at the West Kowloon station, the XRL Co-location bill has to be passed by the HKSAR's Legislative Council.

 The net profit of CK Hutchison Holdings rose to 35.1 billion HK dollars in 2017, up 6 percent year-on-year.
 Its total revenue rose 9 percent to about 414 billion HK dollars.
-(1 U.S. dollar = 7 HK dollars)
+(1 US dollar = 7.8 HK dollars)